ridgwaym/QMEE/README.md

 Residuals vs leverage - no significant outliers in the data

 Then, I made an inferential plot for the model using the effects package.

+Assignment 8: Bayesian statistics

+For this week's assignment, I used jags to fit a Bayesian model to my data.
+I looked at the relationship between noise stressor treatments on total parasites present in guppies.
+I used a poisson model and set the priors to what I thought was wide enough and the error variance to something that is always positive.
+After using the jags function, I also used broom.mixed to extract the Bayesian credible intervals.
+Finally, I compared this model to an analogous frequentist model that I completed in assignment 6.
+Unlike in the freqentist model, the Bayesian model required priors to be defined, which introduces probability to a hypothesis, whereas the frequentist model tests the hypothesis without considering probability.
+The frequentist approach is what I am familar with, and it is very straight-forward, but the Bayesian approach has the potential to be more informative.